-Most technology businesses are immediately marketing across borders.
+Most technology businesses are immediately marketing across borders with merchandise and more.
 Many of the 20th century barriers to trade are lower, allowing firms to spread, or even reduce, costs while increase their revenues and profit.
 However, there are at least three ways to approach that.

 - Low-hanging fruit: Some try to focus on niche segments where those differences will be minimum, for example, international subsidiaries of their domestic clients: they are marketing one solution internationally while ignoring differences in local needs as far as possible.
 This is especially useful when buyer needs around the world are converging.
 Generally, in a B2B technology setting, there are several external forces which support that including the recommendations of analyst research